andersfischernielsen/FlowIT-Second-Year-Project/docs/Rapport/PreHandin.md

 # Conclusion

-The delivered software at this point provides a basis for the projects second part.
+The delivered software at this point provides a basis for the project's second part.

 # Questions regarding workflow in Brazil

+- In 7) the provided workflow-description, who's responsible for "p*repare patient*"?
+- "*The physician may recommend the patient an appointment with a specialist or request some exams*" Will the one exclude the other, or could both happen, i.e. could the physician both recommend the patient an appointment **and** request some exams?